Blood substitute: Stem cells

 Stem cells offer a possible means of producing transfusable blood.
 A study performed by Giarratana et al. describes a large-scale ex-vivo production of mature human blood cells using hematopoietic stem cells.
 The cultured cells possessed the same haemoglobin content and morphology as native red blood cells.
 The authors contend that the cells had a near-normal lifespan, when compared to natural red blood cells.

 Scientists from the experimental arm of the United States Department of Defense began creating artificial blood for use in remote areas and transfuse blood to wounded soldiers more quickly in 2010.
 The blood is made from the hematopoietic stem cells removed from the umbilical cord between human mother and newborn using a method called blood pharming.
 Pharming has been used in the past on animals and plants to create medical substances in large quantities.
 Each cord can produce approximately 20 units of blood.
 The blood is being produced for the Defense Advanced Research Projects Agency by Arteriocyte.
 The Food and Drug Administration has examined and approved the safety of this blood from previously submitted O-negative blood.
 Using this particular artificial blood will reduce the costs per unit of blood from $5,000 to equal or less than $1,000.
 This blood will also serve as a blood donor to all common blood types.

+Synthetic O2 carriers

+Unlike biologically based and perfluorinated solvent systems described above, a number of synthetic compounds have been evaluated for their ability to reversibly bind O2.
+Beyond the medical applications, such O2 binding agents could be supply oxygen for welding and other uses.
+Cobalt analogues of myoglobin received particular attention.
+No practical results were found.